EXPLAINER-Adani vs Hindenburg: What you need to know

 On the quality of audits, it said that the audit committee of each of the listed companies is composed entirely of independent directors, and auditors are appointed on their recommendation.

-On Tuesday, Mint newspaper reported that the group is considering an independent audit of group companies to provide comfort to investors.
+On Tuesday, Mint newspaper reported that Adani is considering an independent audit of group companies to resassure investors.
 Reuters could not independently verify this.

+Late on Wednesday, Adani Enterprises called off its $2.5 billion share sale in a dramatic reversal as a rout sparked by a U.S. short-seller's criticisms wiped billions more off the value of the Indian tycoon's stocks.

 The report says key listed Adani companies have substantial debt and are over-leveraged.
 It also says the group faces liquidity risks due to high short term liabilities, with five of the seven key listed companies having reported "current ratios" below 1, indicating near-term liquidity pressure.